-⊗ "Alarm" status The measurement is interrupted.
-The signal outputs adopt the defined alarm condition.
-A diagnostic message is generated. Δ "Warning" status The device continues to measure.
+8 "Alarm" status The measurement is interrupted.
+The signal outputs take on the defined alarm condition.
+A diagnostic message is generated.
+A "Warning" status The device continues to measure.
 A diagnostic message is generated.

-Diagnostic event and event text
+Diagnostics event and event text

-The fault can be identified by means of the diagnostic event.
+The fault can be identified using the diagnostics event.
 The event text helps you by providing information about the fault.
-In addition, the associated status symbol is displayed in front of the diagnostic event.
+In addition, the corresponding symbol is displayed before the diagnostics event.

-If two or more diagnostic events occur simultaneously, only the diagnostic message with the highest priority is shown.
-Additional queued diagnostic messages can be shown in the Diagnostic list submenu.
+If two or more diagnostic messages are pending simultaneously, only the message with the highest priority is shown.
+Additional pending diagnostic messages can be shown in the Diagnostic list submenu.